ScaleSec/terraform_aws_scp/security_controls_scp/README.md

   - AWS Config is a service to monitor your resources for point-in-time configuration updates and compliance monitoring.
   - Malicious actors may try to stop AWS Config recording and perform destructive behavior so it is important to deny AWS Config deletions.

+### AWS Organizations

+- [deny_orgs_leave.tf](./modules/organizations/deny_orgs_leave.tf) - Denies the ability to remove an account from the AWS Organization it is assigned to.

+### AWS Shield

+- [deny_shield_removal.tf](./modules/shield/deny_shield_removal.tf) - Denies the ability to remove AWS Shield protection or update the emergency contact information.
+  - AWS Shield is a DDoS protection service which should be turned on 24/7.

 ### CloudTrail

 - [deny_cloudtrail_actions.tf](./modules/cloudtrail/deny_cloudtrail_actions.tf) - Denies the ability to delete or manipulate CloudTrail trails.